Do you want to automate your manufacturing business? This article offers a detailed insight into the core concepts of automation for manufacturers.

 Hard automation frameworks

-Hard or fixed automation stands for the use of manufacturing automation that involves complete control of certain processes.
+The goal of manufacturing automation that involves hard frameworks is about complete control of certain processes.
 For example, many companies in the chemistry-producing sector are actively using the technologies of this type.
-They allow a company to completely remove human involvement from certain processes.
+Automation can help completely remove human involvement from certain processes.
 In short, hard automation is automation that minimizes human participation in production, allowing the workers to concentrate on strategic decisions.
 This type of automation is usually what people think when they hear automation: a complete substitution of human labor with machines.

 The problem, however, is that this type of automation is typically limited.
 It requires many machines that are usually fixed to a certain location and can perform only one type of action.
 In short, while this type of automation in manufacturing is strong at reducing costs, it also requires major investments into machines that can perform only one activity.
 Therefore, the presented type of technology is usually used only by the largest companies on the market that can find enough investment funds to purchase the relevant goods.